VACANCY: Marketing Coordinator | 263Chat

 - organising promotional events and traditional or digital marketing campaigns and attending to them to facilitate their success.

-- Assisting in the conduct of market research and analysis of consumer rating reports/surveys.
+- Assist in the conduct of market research and analyse consumer rating reports/surveys.

 - Undertake daily administrative tasks to ensure the functionality and coordination of the department’s activities.